yuru7/obsidian-codeblock-copy-always/README.md

 2. Place the cursor inside a fenced code block (` ``` ` or `~~~`).
 3. Click the copy icon in the top-right of the block.

 The plugin copies the code itself, not the fence lines.
+When the copy succeeds, the icon briefly changes to a checkmark.

 When the cursor leaves the block, or the editor loses focus, the plugin hides its button so Obsidian’s built-in copy control can show again.

+There are no settings.
+Enable the plugin and it is ready to use.

 ## Installation